 - A customer support ticketing system where clients can submit issues and concerns and monitor their progress.
-At Rocket Referrals we recommend uservoice for this type of service, although consideration should be given to specific industries.
+At Rocket Referrals, we recommend UserVoice for this type of service, although consideration should be given to specific industries.

 - Offering live chat on the website.
 This is an easy way to connect with both clients and prospects that have questions about products and services.
 Several companies offer a widget installed on a website that will send a notification of new conversations.

 - A dedicated mobile application that allows clients to communicate issues directly to the business.
-Most industries have vendors available which specialize in providing these apps to a business, which can be branded and passed down to clients.
+Most industries have vendors available that specialize in providing these apps to a business, which can be branded and passed down to clients.

 Monitor social media

 Often times clients head straight to Facebook and Twitter to express their discontent.
-In the process they may tag the business in the post allowing a large audience to link the negativity directly with the company profile.
+In the process, they may tag the business in the post allowing a large audience to link the negativity directly with the company profile.
 This is an effective way to vent and gain the attention of the business in question.
 That being the case, a company should monitor their social media profiles to quickly identify and respond to these sorts of posts.

 When responding to negative feedback a business shouldn’t appear defensive or combative.
 Rather, a polite and patient response will resonate more positively with the client and the public.
 Additionally, if possible, the disgruntled client should be contacted directly to resolve the issue.
 More often than not they’ll openly express gratitude for the response.
 This also shows onlookers that the business takes care of its clients when problems arise.

-Leverage the Net Promoter Score
+Use the Net Promoter Score

-The best way of approaching negative client feedback is to resolve before it becomes malignant.
+The best way of approaching negative client feedback is to resolve it before it becomes malignant.
 This is achieved with a proactive effort of uncovering client pain points at their earliest stages and putting systems in place to address these issues.
-Often times detractors never express disgruntlement openly.
+Oftentimes detractors never express disgruntlement openly.
 One day everything is hunky-dory, it seems, and the next they up ‘n leave.
 What’s that all about?
 Truth is, the majority of clients don’t make an abrupt decision to defect.
 Rather, their discontent is left to fester until the breaking point.
 This period of time between initial discontent and defection is the window of opportunity for businesses to fix client issues before it’s too late.

 Yet, because many clients don’t actively express their discontent, the responsibility rests on the businesses to pinpoint them.
 The NPS is an excellent tool for this purpose.
 Regularly scheduled NPS surveys serve as individual radars, scanning for the slightest blips of discontentment.
 Clients are much more likely to express their pain points to a business when they’re asked by the business.
-Respondents of the NPS scoring 6 or lower (detractors) should be asked a follow up question: “Could you let us know what we can do to improve our service?”.
-A direct phone call to the client should happen within 24 hours of responding to the survey, in attempt to resolve their issue.
+Respondents of the NPS scoring 6 or lower (detractors) should be asked a follow-up question: “Could you let us know what we can do to improve our service?”.
+A direct phone call to the client should happen within 24 hours of responding to the survey, in an attempt to resolve their issue.

 “Hello, Dave, this is Dan from Jurgens Insurance.
 I noticed that you expressed an issue you’re having with your homeowner’s policy with us.
 Firstly, I’m sorry that you’re experiencing a problem here.
 Let’s see what we can do to take care of this for you.”